ABOUT THE TRANSFORMING AUTISM PROJECT

 Transforming Autism strongly advocates early autism intervention - but not the sort that treats autism as an illness or aims to modify a child's behaviour.
 We propose a respectful approach that unlocks an autistic child's inner potential to live a contented and fulfilling life that we can all benefit from.
 Our TED talk elaborates on this and sets out the foundations of our charity (see the video).

 We work with families with young autistic children to help them to create positive, nourishing, trust-based relationships between parent a child, to transform family life and unlock the child's development potential.
-We help the child to feel safe and understood, while guiding the parents to truly understand what they are trying to communicate.
+We help the child to feel safe and understood, while guiding the parents to truly understand what they are experiencing and trying to communicate.

 The reason we prioritise families with very young autistic children is that the early years are the optimal time to ensure they experience a safe environment, so that the life-long trauma that often comes from a feeling of not being properly understood, and even judged and criticised for who they are, can be most effectively averted.

 Our pioneering First Steps programme (created for us by Norland) is our intensive multi-disciplinary programme that takes place in the child's environment in the family home.
 It is already bringing about monumental changes in the lives of for our initial families.
 It is currently available in the South East of England in a limited number of areas, though we are looking to expand these.

 In parallel to First Steps, we have distilled some of the most important learning that takes place during this programme into a 10 week online parent workshop, which we call Confident Autism Parenting.